IGB-CNRG/Connect/doc/SPEC.md

 ## Overview

-IGB CONNECT (Comprehensive ONline Network of Employees, Centers and Themes) is the central repository for all of IGB\'s personnel information.
+IGB Connect is the central repository for all of IGB\'s personnel information.
 It will handle on- and off-boarding for all personnel, and tie into several other systems when applicable.
 It will be easy-to-use and display useful, targeted information to encourage everyone to use it as intended.
 It is our goal in this project to *simplify* everyone\'s work, *not* to add to it.